tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 “What kind of voices?”
 I asked, intrigued despite myself.

+“He said his grandson described it as chanting.”
 Summer glanced between us before looking back out across the quarry.
-“He said his grandson described it as chanting.”
+"He also mentioned that Sheriff Pruett had come out personally to walk the east wing about a year ago.
+No report or follow-up happened that Gerard ever heard about.”

 Cecile rolled her eyes.
 “That sounds fake.”